 For me this dish has always been a part of Delhi monsoons.
 Tangy and spicy, this can be eaten as pickle or chutney.
 This one used to be a staple in the fridge during monsoon season and then I moved to Bangalore and never saw it again.

-A lot of people asked me last week when I posted about Karonde on my page that what is it and what is its english name.
-Frankly I didn’t know but then what is google baba for, so karonde is called Natal plum in english Carissa carandas and its a berry like tart fruit which grows in the Himalayas.
-Its supposed to be very rich in Iron and Vitamin C, in the north the most often used to make a simple karonde and mirchi ki sabji but is pickles, chutneys and even jams can be made using it since its also high in pectin, I am so cursing myself for not getting enough of it to try making a spiced jam.
+A lot of people asked me last week when I posted about Karonde on my page that what is it and what is its English name.
+Frankly I didn’t know but then what is google baba for?
+So karonde is called Natal plum (Carissa Carandas) in English.
+It is a berry like tart fruit which grows in the Himalayas.
+It is supposed to be very rich in Iron and Vitamin C. In the north, it is most often used to make a simple karonde & mirchi ki sabj.
+It is also used to make pickles, chutneys and even jams since its also high in pectin.
+I am so cursing myself for not getting enough of it to try making a spiced jam.

-This is by far the simplest thing you will ever make and will surely rank in one of the yummiest too.
-Wash and clean the karonde well and then horizontally slit them into two, add equal amounts of green chillies to it and mix
+This is by far the simplest dish you will ever make and will surely rank in one of the yummiest too.
+Wash and clean the karonde well and then horizontally slit them into two, add equal amounts of green chillies to it and mix.